dojah-inc/dojah-react-native-sdk/README.md

 ```

 ### Permissions
-For Android you don't need to declare permissions, its already included int the Package.
+For Android you don't need to declare permissions, its already included in the Package.

 ## IOS Installation